Negative Feedback Handling

 • Make sure you call during active office hours to avoid unwanted interruptions.

-• During the call, listen to the end-user's experience and what they hoped would have happened.
+• During the call, listen to the end-users experience and what they hoped would have happened.

 • Avoid making excuses.